We’ve looked at some of the great bits before, but what about the worst bits of ’80s pop, those moments that have you screaming at the radio?

 Those randomly-generated solos, irritating choruses, ill-advised technological experiments or disastrous vocal sojourns?

 Sometimes crap bits can ruin a perfectly decent song.
 But whose fault are they?
 You can often feel the band ‘spokesperson’ putting his oar in, going against the journeyman producer who probably wanted to get some session players in anyway.

 And are there recurring themes?
-The dodgy sax solo is an ’80s staple (I probably could – and probably will – devote a whole other list to them…).
+The dodgy sax solo is an ’80s staple.
 There are definitely repeat offenders (hello Midge).
-And maybe there are types of music that lend themselves to crap bits (soft rock, mid-’80s techno-pop).
+And maybe there are types of music that lend themselves to crap bits too (soft rock, mid-’80s techno-pop).

 So roll up, roll up!
 Join us for the worst bits of 1980s pop…